mks786/ElasticsearchWithRabbitMQ-Sample/ElasticsearchWithRabbitMQ/README.md

 # Instruction for the Execution
 1. First execute: ElasticMicroRabbitMQ.Elasticsearch.ElasticDBSetup
-...It will create Elasticsearch => Indices => Types => Documents with Properties
+.1.
+It will create Elasticsearch => Indices => Types => Documents with Properties
 2. Right click on the main solution file and select properties.
 3. In Properties select multiple startup projects
 4. Then select projects to startup given below: You need to change the value from the dropdown besides the project name in Action column to Start.
-...
+.1.
 ElasticMicroRabbitMQ.HRM.API
-...
+.1.
 ElasticMicroRabbitMQ.Transfer.API